Recovering Brain Health

-The term dementia, as used in diagnostic contexts, refers to the decline and loss of cognitive function (for example, short-term and long-term memory, attention, executive function and reasoning) that may accompany a wide and complex range neurodegenerative diseases such as Alzheimer's disease, Lewy Bodies Diseases (for example, Parkinson's), demyelinating diseases (for example, Multiple Sclerosis), or conditions such as alcoholism and HIV (AIDS).
+The term dementia, as used in diagnostic contexts, refers to the decline and loss of cognitive function (for example, short-term and long-term memory, attention, executive function and reasoning) that may accompany a wide and complex range neurodegenerative diseases such as Alzheimer's disease, Lewy Bodies Diseases (for example, 's), demyelinating diseases (for example, Sclerosis), or conditions such as alcoholism and HIV (AIDS).

 Cognitive Training With CogniFit Helps Boost Reading Skills In Dyslexic Students